taooceros/Flow.Plugin.IPAddress/README.md

 # Wox.Plugin.IPAddress
-[Wox.Plugin.IPAddress](http://www.getwox.com/plugin/43) is a Wox Plugin that shows your internal and external IP address
+[Wox.Plugin.IPAddress](http://www.getwox.com/plugin/43) is a Flow Plugin that shows your internal and external IP address

 ![Screenshot](screenshot.png)

-This is a port for **Flow Launcher**, and it doesn't work for Wox.
+This is a port for **Flow Launcher**, and it doesn't work for Wox. (originally from @ishu3101)

 ## Usage